relativty/Relativty/README.md

       "IPDmeters" : 0.063,
 ```

-You can also change the distortion correction by changing these:
+You can also change the lens distortion correction by changing these:

 ```
       "DistortionK1" : 0.4,